Alice (Lady Gaga song): Composition

-"Alice" is a house and dance-pop track inspired by electronica, which demonstrates Gaga's upper register against kick drums and shimmering synths.
-Lauren Murphy of Entertainment.ie said "Alice" has a "throbbing electronic pop beat".
-Mark Richardson of The Wall Street Journal described "Alice" as a "kinetic house track with the trademarks of the genre—hissing offbeat high-hat, neo-Latin keyboards playing a cyclical melody".
-The Atlantics Spencer Kornhaber said "Gaga sings of her racing mind needing a 'symphony' to clear it".
-Craig Jenkins of Vulture said the chorus has "booming, chopped-up" vocals, and compared it to "vocal house standards" like "Follow Me" by Aly-Us.
-Kory Grow of Rolling Stone said the "'ahhs' and an 'oh ma-ma-ma' stutter" in the chorus are reminiscent of the "Ra-ra-roma-ma" of Gaga's "Bad Romance" (2009).
-Maxine Wally of W magazine said the "call-and-response verses and a huge backing track give off a whiff" of Haddaway's "What Is Love" (1993).
-The Observers Emily Mackay said the song "takes her down a new rabbit hole, recalling the best of 90s chart house" like Ken Doh's "Nakasaki" and Ultra Naté's "Free".
+"Alice" is a house and dance-pop song with electronica influences, built around kick drums, shimmering synths, and an upper-register vocal performance.
+Journalists noted its strong foundation in classic house music: The Wall Street Journal highlighted its "kinetic" composition marked by offbeat high-hats and cyclical neo-Latin keyboard lines, while others pointed to its "throbbing electronic pop beat" and its evocation of 1990s chart house.
+Several reviewers drew stylistic parallels to earlier dance tracks—Vulture noted the "booming, chopped-up" vocals in the chorus, comparing them to vocal house standards such as Aly-Us's "Follow Me" (1992), W Magazine heard echoes of Haddaway's "What Is Love" (1993), and The Observer likened it to tracks like Ken Doh's "Nakasaki" (1996) and Ultra Naté's "Free" (1997).
+Elements of the chorus, including the ahhs' and an 'oh ma-ma-ma' stutter", were also viewed as reminiscent of the melodyc hooks of Gaga's own "Bad Romance" (2009).
+Lyrically, the song reflects a restless mind searching for clarity and a place to belong, summarized by one journalist as a need for a "symphony" to break through the noise.

+For Gaga's third remix album Dawn of Chromatica (2021), "Alice" was reworked by the Berlin-based producer Lsdxoxo, whose version was described by Clash as a "dancefloor bumper".

 "Chromatica I"

-"Alice" is preceded by an orchestral interlude called "Chromatica I", which opens the album and transitions directly into the track.
+"Alice" is preceded by an orchestral interlude called "Chromatica I", which opens Chromatica and transitions directly into the track.
 As Gaga wanted to highlight that the album has three distinct acts, she recruited musician Morgan Kibby to produce interludes for the album, with the help of a 26-person orchestra who performed the string arrangements.
 Kibby was brought into the studio after submitting the demo that would eventually become "Chromatica I".
 With the long string runs at the beginning of this composition, Kibby pursued to recall "the majesty and grandeur" of Donna Summer and Gloria Gaynor.
 She also aimed to reference classic scores from films such as THX 1138 and Outland.
-In her interview with Zane Lowe on Apple Music's Beats 1, Gaga talked about the background of "Chromatica I":
+In an interview with Zane Lowe on Apple Music's Beats 1, Gaga talked about the background of "Chromatica I":

 The beginning of the album symbolizes for me the beginning of my journey to healing.
 It goes right into this grave string arrangement, where you feel this pending doom that is what happens if I face all the things that scare me.
-That string arrangement is setting the stage for a more cinematic experience with this world that is how I make sense of things.
+That string arrangement is setting the stage for a more cinematic experience with this world — that is how I make sense of things.